7 Introduction to R and the Tidyverse

 Sorting also works within groups and can be paired with slice to extract extreme values per group.

-Here we extract the heaviest individuals per species.
+Here we extract the three heaviest individuals per species.

 peng %>%